Bern67/ESR505/BBLReport.md

 Consequently, assumptions of the experiment were tested with reduced power and the likelihood of bias.
 While the direction of the bias in the population estimate is unknown, we felt that a moderate loss of relative precision would not compromise the basic results and implications of this study.

-In 2002, Black Bear Lake had the sixth largest (N = 993) rainbow trout population on record during the 7 years of monitoring.
+In 2002, Black Bear Lake had the fifth largest (N = 993) rainbow trout population on record during the 7 years of monitoring.
 This is a conservative estimate since fish < 180 mm were not included in the estimate.
 From our observations it is felt that the true population value probably lies on the upper side of the population estimate, possibly in the region of 1,000 to 1,100 fish.
+In addition, the 95% CI for the 2002 estimate was the smallest for all years of monitoring, indicating that a markrecapture study is a reasonable method for comparing population differences among years for fish >180 mm.

 \pagebreak